 The Wisconsin Department of Transportation (WisDOT), in collaboration with the Tribal Aging Units, developed an 85.215 Grant Application.
 WisDOT administers this grant application on-line through WisDOT’s BlackCat® Grant Management System.

-The application is usually released in October for submission in December.
+The application was released September 6, 2023, for submission in December.

 The BlackCat® website requires a user name and password.
-If you are new user to BlackCat® and/or need your password reset, please contact WisDOT 85.215 Program Manager, John Swissler, for assistance.
+If you are new user to BlackCat® and/or need your password reset, please contact either WisDOT 85.215 Program Managers, Lori Jacobson or Eric Anderson, for assistance.

-If you have questions regarding the 85.215 program, please contact the WisDOT Specialized Program Manager:
+If you have questions regarding the 85.215 program, please contact the WisDOT Specialized Transit Program Managers: